 If you read the instructions for Form 1040, the very last paragraph for line 44 states: “If you claimed the foreign earned income exclusion, housing exclusion, or housing deduction on Form 2555 or 2555-EZ, you must figure your tax using the Foreign Earned Income Tax Worksheet.”
 The worksheet is on the next page and it basically instructs you to figure out the tax rate of your taxable income (line 43 on Form 1040) PLUS your foreign income (from Form 2555) and then subtract out the tax rate for your foreign income alone.
 Essentially this pushes your taxable income into a higher tax bracket as it will be higher than if you just look up the tax rate for your taxable income alone.
 If you also have qualified dividends, then you must use the Qualified Dividends and Capital Gain Tax Worksheet in order to figure out the correct number to put on line 4 of the Foreign Income Tax Worksheet.
 So simple, right?

-However, if you have both US and foreign income (such as self-employed Americans – like bloggers with ad revenue – who also work at a different job abroad), you will end up paying more in taxes than if you had only foreign income.
+However, if you have both US and foreign income (i.e. you worked in the US and then moved to Europe to be an English assistant), you will most likely end up paying more in taxes than if you had only foreign income.
 Let’s say you have $5,000 for your taxable (NOT adjusted gross) income on line 43 of Form 1040 and $10,000 for your foreign income.
 You would put 10,000 on line 7 of Form 1040 and (10,000) on line 21.
 But when you get to line 44, you’ll have to use the Foreign Earned Income Tax Worksheet found in the 1040 instructions.
 Assuming you are single and do not have qualified dividends, this is how the worksheet would look:

 1. Taxable income from Form 1040, line 43 = 5,000